Expectation Setting at Work: 5 Tips Every Leader Needs

 How to handle unmet expectations at work?

 Expectation setting is crucial in every workplace to establish a sense of clarity, accountability, and direction.
 Leaders play a significant role in ensuring that expectations are set effectively and communicated clearly.
 Following the five tips we’ve provided, you can set realistic expectations that align with your team’s skills and goals, use metrics to track progress and provide regular feedback.
 However, it’s important to avoid common mistakes, such as setting unrealistic expectations or failing to adjust them when necessary.
 If you find yourself dealing with unmet expectations, don’t panic.
 Instead, approach the situation with empathy and transparency.
-Communicate openly with your team members and seek their input on how to move forward.FAQs
+Communicate openly with your team members and seek their input on how to move forward.Test your expectation setting skills with the help of a free assessment now.

 What does it mean to set expectations?